Shonai Airport

+Shonai Airport (庄内空港, Shōnai Kūkō) (IATA: SYO, ICAO: RJSY) is an airport, located in Sakata and Tsuruoka, which are cities facing the Sea of Japan in Yamagata Prefecture, Japan.

 History

 The airport opened in 1991 after lobbying efforts by local chambers of commerce, as the area was highly isolated from the major cities of Tokyo and Osaka, requiring half a day of travel to reach either.
 All Nippon Airways (ANA) initially operated service to both Tokyo (Haneda) and Osaka (Itami), but cancelled the Osaka service in 2009.
 There was also nonstop service to Sapporo from 1995 to 2007.

 Seiko Epson has also used the airport for weekly employee charter flights to and from Matsumoto since 1997.

 In December 2012, an ANA flight landing from Tokyo overran the runway at Shonai.
 There were no fatalities, but the airport was closed for the following day.